anivcs/MyExtension/README.md

 # MyExtension
-Creating a sample google chrome extension to enhance my skills in programming in java script as well as developing projects from scratch
+Creating a sample Google Chrome extension to enhance my skills in JavaScript as well as discovering the extension space.
+The goal of this extension is to build an extension gui while implementing new features of websites to make the user experience more seamless.
+This extension will be utilized as a quality-of-life extension.